drmfinlay/dictation-mode-grammar/README.rst

 The dictation mode grammar has three command/dictation modes.
 These modes can be configured externally by modifying the number in the grammar's status file.
 The modes and associated status numbers (0-2) are defined as follows:

 #.
 Command-only mode (status no. ``0``).
    Only commands will be recognised in this mode.
 Dictation on its own will not be recognised, at least not by this grammar.

 #.
 Command and dictation mode (status no. ``1``).
    Both commands and dictation will be recognised in this mode.

 #.
 Dictation-only mode (status no. ``2``).
    Only dictation will be recognised in this mode.
-This mode sets the grammar as exclusive, so commands defined in other grammars will not be recognised.
+This mode sets the grammar grammar as exclusive, so commands defined in other grammars will not be recognised.

 Setting the Command/Dictation Mode
 ----------------------------------